Maryam Pirband

 Maryam Pirband (مریم پیربند) is an Iranian-American filmmaker, director, screenwriter, actress, and a judge in international film festivals.
-Some of her short film have been selected by notable international festivals, such as the Cannes Film Festival and the Dhaka International Film Festival.
+Some of her films have been selected and awarded by notable international festivals, such as the Cannes Film Festival and the Dhaka International Film Festival, Jaipur International Film Festival, new York international film festival.
 She is best known for winning the "Best Female Director Award" at Action On Film International Film Festival for Silence in 2017.
 Pirband is the only Iranian official member of Alliance of Women Directors, and has participated in many film festivals as a jury member and head of jury.
-She's also known for Dance with Me (2012), Hanaii (2012), and Fermysk (2017).
+She's also known for Dance with Me (2012), Hanaii (2012), and Fermysk (2017), Dandelion Season (2020), Vertical (2023).

 Early life

 Pirband was born in Tehran.
 She is graduated in Master in screenwriting from Azusa Pacific University, Movie Directing from Society of Iranian Youth Film Makers.
 She also has a B.A in Economics from Tehran university.

-Due to her interest in cinema, Pirband left her job at Iran Air and began her acting career in 2005.
+She is a PhD student at EGS in Philosophy, Art & Critical Thought.